StarCynthia/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler:  a script that compiles a C file but does not link.
 2-assembler: a script that generates the assembly code of a C code and save it in an output file.
-3-name: a script that compiles a C file and creates an executable named cisfun
+3-name: a script that compiles a C file and creates an executable named cisfun 6-size.c: a C program that prints the size of various types on the computer it is compiled and run on.
+101-quote.c: a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.